 Here are the top hacks that are known to prove useful for business owners when writing for explainer videos.

 - Evoke emotions.
-Even if you are not too skilled with language, there are still ways to make people feel about the project at least somewhat close to the way you do.
-Using jokes or the element of surprise, combining short words and long ones, showing the truth behind your words by adding statistics – these are all ways to make people feel more excited about your product or eager to solve the problem they might be struggling with.
+Even if you don’t have a lot of language skills, there are still ways to make people feel about the project at least somewhat close to the way you do.
+Using jokes or the element of surprise, combining short words and long ones, showing the truth behind your words by adding statistics – these are all ways to make people feel more excited about your product or eager to solve the problem they might be struggling with. /li>

 - Show, don’t tell.
 An unwritten rule of cinema scripts is going strong when it comes to explainer videos as well.
 When there’s a possibility of driving home a point by exploring it on screen, there’s no need to describe it via text.
 In fact, make sure that text and video complement, not substitute each other.